pranjalpokharel7/emoji-translator/README.md

 The extension should now load temporarily for testing purposes.

 ### Adding To Your Browser (Permanently)
-The link to the addon in the addon store will be available soon, after we submit it to the addon store after a few bug fixes.
+The link to the addon in the addon store will be available soon, after the addon store reviews and accepts our extension.

 ### How To Use